Getting started

 Helvy: full biomarker report

-The real value of private testing is context.
-An FBC alone tells you a lot, but pairing it with iron studies, vitamin B12, folate, thyroid function, and inflammatory markers gives your GP — and you — the full picture.
+The value of private testing is context.
+An FBC tells you a lot, but pairing it with iron studies, B12, folate, and thyroid gives the full picture.

 8. Interpreting Your Results — Common Patterns

-Pattern 5: Low Hb + low WBC + low platelets (pancytopenia)
+- Low Hb + low WBC + low platelets (pancytopenia).
+This needs urgent investigation and referral.

 9. Who Should Get an FBC

-The NICE guidelines recommend an FBC as part of the investigation for a wide range of symptoms.
+NICE recommends an FBC for a wide range of symptoms.
 Consider testing if you:

-- Have heavy menstrual periods (the most common cause of iron deficiency anaemia in premenopausal women)
+- Have heavy periods (the top cause of iron deficiency)

-- Follow a vegetarian or vegan diet (higher risk of B12, folate, and iron deficiency)
+- Eat vegetarian or vegan (higher B12, folate, and iron risk)

-- Have recurrent infections, persistent sore throats, or mouth ulcers (may suggest low white cells)
+- Get recurrent infections, sore throats, or mouth ulcers

-- Want a proactive health baseline — especially if over 40 and never had blood work
+- Want a proactive baseline, especially over 40

 10. Conditions an FBC Can Help Detect

-While an FBC alone rarely gives a definitive diagnosis, it provides important clues for dozens of conditions:
+An FBC rarely gives a diagnosis alone, but it flags clues for dozens of conditions:

 Iron deficiency anaemia